BullyWiiPlaza/JMaster-Duel-Bot/README.md

 - [Disconnect Duel](https://www.youtube.com/watch?v=ynMg10qTHbo) (Avoid losses in PvP)
 - ~~[PvP Surrender Mod [Credits to traumschmuser]](https://www.youtube.com/watch?v=ztSCcWuZ3ds) (Force your opponent to surrender so you win instantly).~~ Note: No longer working, patched by Konami
 - Disable PvP Inactivity Surrender (No longer lose automatically for being idle)
+- Disable Unity Crash Reporter (no crash reports sent to Konami): This happens automatically when running the application
 - *... potentially more*

 ## Donator